gandhi56/gandhi56.github.io/md/econ102/lec1.md

 * Natural resources are production inputs that come from the earth

 #### Convergence
-* countries that start our poor will grow faster than rich ones and eventually converge to the same **growth rate** as the rich ones, but may never reach the same level in economy
+* countries that start out poor will grow faster than rich ones and eventually converge to the same **growth rate** as the rich ones, but may never reach the same level in economy
 * free trade allows Canada to work on something Canada is really good at, even though Canada does not hold resources locally
 * Canada has good firefighters, medical equipments